-1 The statutes in Arizona, Arkansas, Oklahoma, and North Carolina include both categories.
+1 The provisions in Arizona, Arkansas, Florida, Iowa, Nevada, New Hampshire, North Carolina, and North Dakota include both of the first two categories.

-3 A lawsuit challenging the statute was dismissed upon agreement of the parties after approval of a legislative amendment narrowing the scope of the prohibition.
-Additional information and litigation documents are available on the BDS Litigation page.
+3 A lawsuit challenging the Kansas statute was dismissed upon agreement of the parties after approval of a legislative amendment narrowing the scope of the prohibition.
+For additional information and litigation documents see the BDS Litigation page.

-4 The Arkansas statute has been challenged in a lawsuit filed in December 2018.
-The case is currently on appeal.
-Additional information and litigation documents are available on the BDS Litigation page.
+4 The Arkansas statute was challenged in a lawsuit filed in December 2018.
+It was struck down on appeal.
+However, the 8th Circuit Court of Appeals held an en banc rehearing and reversed.
+The U.S. Supreme Court declined to hear the case.
+For additional information and litigation documents see the BDS Litigation page.

-5 An injunction was issued against the Texas statute, but after it was amended, the Court of Appeals vacated the injunction and ordered the case dismissed as moot.
-Additional information and litigation documents are available on the BDS Litigation page.
+5 There have been four challenges to the Texas statute.
+In two of the cases, an injunction was issued against the statute, but after it was amended, the 5th Circuit Court of Appeals vacated the injunction and ordered both cases dismissed as moot.
+In the other two, both were ordered dismissed on appeal by the 5th Circuit for lack of standing.
+For additional information and litigation documents see the BDS Litigation page.

 |State||Date Signed Into Law||Text As Enacted|